Geuthur/aa-ledger/README.md

 ## Features<a name="features"></a>

 - Graphical Overview
-- Ratting,Mining,Trading
+- Ratting, Mining, Trading, Costs, etc.
 - Character Ledger
 - Corporation Ledger
 - Events Calender

 ## Upcoming<a name="upcoming"></a>

-- Performance Updates
 - Planetary Interaction Statistics and Overview

 ## Installation<a name="installation"></a>